rustls/webpki/SECURITY.md

 * 0.100.0 was released in March of 2023
 * 0.17.0 was released in August of 2017

-Therefore 0.100.x ill be updated, while 0.17.x will not be.
+Therefore 0.100.x will be updated, while 0.17.x will not be.

 ## Reporting a Vulnerability